ChevyRay/smarticles/README.md

 A Rust port of [Brainxyz's Artificial Life](https://www.youtube.com/watch?v=0Kx4Y9TVMGg) simulator with some fun features.

-> *A simple program to simulate primitive Artificial Life using simple rules of
+> _A simple program to simulate primitive Artificial Life using simple rules of
 > attraction or repulsion among atom-like particles, producing complex
-> self-organzing life-like patterns.*
+> self-organzing life-like patterns._
 >
 > – from the [original repository](https://github.com/hunar4321/life_code)

 ![animation of the app simulating particles](./img/app_anim.gif)

-## Smarticles fork changes compared to original
+## What has changed/will change compared to the original in this fork

 - [x] add more particle types
-- [ ] separate the interface/display frame rate from the simulation tick rate
+- [x] make it possible to move around and zoom

 ## Running the App